-- 24. The holder of the authorisation must appoint an experienced Environmental Control Officer (ECO) for the construction phase of the development that will have the responsibility to ensure that the mitigation/rehabilitation measures and recommendations referred to in this environmental authorisation are implemented and to ensure compliance with the provisions of the approved EMPrs. - 24.1.
-The ECO must be appointed before the commencement of any authorised activities. - 24.2.
-Once appointed, the name and contact details of the ECO must be submitted to the Director: Compliance Monitoring of the Department. - 24.3.
-The ECO must keep record of all activities on site, problems identified, transgressions noted and a task schedule of tasks undertaken by the ECO. - 24.4.
+- 24.1.
+The ECO must be appointed before commencement of any authorised activities. - 24.2.
+Once appointed, the name and contact details of the ECO must be submitted to the Director:Compliance Monitoring of the Department. - 24.3.
+The ECO must keep record of all activities on site, problems identified, transgressions noted, and a task schedule of tasks undertaken by the ECO. - 24.4.
 The ECO must remain employed until all rehabilitation measures, as required for implementation due to construction damage, are completed and the site is ready for operation.